Good afternoon Friends and Co Travellers.

 the ant, floor, walls, room, etc., all dissolved in me and I, in them.

-I couldn’t establish the difference between anything, because I (ego/personality) wasn’t there.
+I couldn’t establish the difference between anything, although I didn’t know this at the time, because I wasn’t there.

 ‘Same, same, but absolutely no separation whatsoever’.

 A short while later, maybe a few minutes, the Awareness began to shear again, as though the ant became the ant, the floor knew it was a floor and I was me again.